 Society is more connected than ever, but with the proliferation of social networking and online commerce, an entirely new environment for criminal and terrorist activity has emerged.

 Criminals can exploit these new connections for their own financial gain and other malicious purposes through crimes such as internet fraud, child exploitation, elder financial exploitation, and identity theft.

-Criminals have new avenues to abuse and harass their victims, children are at risk of online predators, and the financial security of individuals and businesses is threatened.
-This has brought about new challenges facing law enforcement include investigating a broad variety of cybercrimes and threats by criminals, hacktivists, terrorists, and state actors.
-Law enforcement must also build secure and resilient information systems to support their operations and address the exponential growth in digital evidence and forensic investigations.
+This platform for criminal activity has brought about new challenges for law enforcement in investigating a broad variety of cybercrimes.
+Malicious software and other cyber tools used to perpetrate crimes are sold in forums and chat rooms on the dark web, which provides for anonymity.
+In addition to dealing with these new threats, law enforcement must also build secure and resilient information systems to support their operations and address the exponential growth in digital evidence and forensic investigations.

-Technology can be misused by abusers and perpetrators in crimes of domestic violence, sexual assault, stalking and trafficking.
-Stalkers are increasingly using a variety of computer technologies to harass, terrify, intimidate, coerce, and monitor former and current intimate partners.
-Additionally, findings from a National Institute of Justice-funded study showed that more than a quarter of youth in a relationship reported experiencing some form of cyber dating abuse victimization in the prior year.
+Technology can also be misused by abusers and perpetrators in more personal crimes of domestic violence, sexual assault, stalking, elder financial exploitation, and trafficking.
+Stalkers are increasingly using a variety of computer technologies to harass, terrify, intimidate, coerce, and monitor former and current family members and intimate partners.

-Please select a page from the box at the right, under the “Internet Safety” heading to see more.
+Select a page from the “Internet Safety” box to learn more.